zdawson/gabby/gabbySpecification.md

 Gabby Metadata
 -----------------

 The start of a Gabby file may optionally contain the following metadata:
-- version information, specified by the keyword `gabby` followed by the version number.
+- Gabby version identifier, specified by the keyword `gabby` followed by the version number.
-- language, specified by the keyword `language` followed by any language identifier.
+- Gabby language identifier, specified by the keyword `language` followed by any language identifier.

 Valid metadata:
 - Must be at the start of a file, ignoring comments and whitespace.
-- Must begin with a valid keyword, `gabby` or `language`.
+- Must begin with one of the above keywords.
 - Must only be declared once per file.

 Usage: